bmokase3093/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 You must use the while loop (for and until are forbidden) Write a Bash script that displays the content of the file /etc/passwd, using the while loop + IFS.
+Write a Bash script that displays the visitor IP along with the HTTP status code from the Apache log file.